rperry99/javascript-music-player/readme.md

 You can check out the live version of the project [here](https://rperry99.github.io/javascript-music-player/)

+You can view the full list of project from this course [here](https://github.com/rperry99/ztm-20-javascript-projects).

 ## Thoughts

 This was a fun project for me.
 I remember back in the day, I used to use a program on my computer called WinAmp to listen to music.
 This took me back to those days, creating a music player.
 I don't know how useful this is today, with things like Spotify or Pandora.